fluencelabs/nox/client/fluence-js/README.md

 import Fluence from "fluence";
 import {build} from "fluence/dist/particle";

+/*

+TODO: How to avoid connecting to remote relay here? execute particle could work locally, and throw error if connection is required.

 // this is an address of a relay peer that a client will be connected with let multiaddr = "/ip4/1.1.1.1/tcp/19001/wss/p2p/12D3KooWEXNUbCXooUwHrHBbrmjsrpHXoEphPwbjQXEGyzbqKnE9"

 // the second argument could be the client's peer id.
 If it is empty, a new peer id will be generated let client = await Fluence.connect(multiaddr);
+*/

 // call is an instruction that takes the following parameters
 // (call <Peer location> <Function location> <[argument list]> <optional output>)